magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 They spoke softly, but their connection was unmistakable—woven from flour, sugar, and a language of their own.

+## The Speech

+When it came time for Sarah’s father to speak, it quickly became clear he had celebrated a bit too generously beforehand.
+His words tangled together, sentences wandering like tipsy footsteps.
+Laughter rippled through the crowd.

+Her brother quietly stepped up, steadying both his father and the microphone.
+Together they navigated the speech—half sincere, half comedic duet.
+Every stumble was met with a cheer, and by the end, the whole room was laughing and clapping.
+It felt less like a formality and more like a family moment, utterly endearing.

 ## The Dance Floor